 The appliance has space for a cartridge with needles and glucose monitoring points, so children don’t have to deal with loose needles and strips anymore.

 The rechargeable tubeless pump clicks in an insulin patch (replace each 3 days) and launches a small cannula in the body.
 During the day the pump gives a basic amount of insulin.
 Using the device, you can give a bolus (extra shot of insulin).

 By making this diabetes set look more nice and friendly, and by reducing the visibility of the therapy, it doesn’t show a child with a sickness anymore.

-My name is Melchior van Voorden, I’m 23 years old and last year I graduated from the Design Academy Eindhoven.
+My name is Melchior van Voorden, I’m 24 years old and in december 2012 I graduated from the Design Academy Eindhoven.
 I got my Bachelor’s Degree in design with focus on product design.

 For me, designing is a challenge to translate my creativity into products and concepts with added value.
 I want to make things better, more handy, or more fun with my designs.
 I have a preference for social themes: it’s great when design can really help people.
 I believe -for example- healthcare needs designthinking to come up with fresh ideas, designed with the user in mind.
 I hope to inspire this industry with my ideas.
 Sometimes with big concepts, sometimes a small change can do a lot allready.

 My designs are not about me or my personal style.
 It’s about the final user of the product.
 What are his needs and requirements?
 Every project needs another approach.
 I believe that empathize with the target group you are designing for, is the most important in the design process.
 Then you can come up with something really useful.